BoLS logo Today's Tabletop & RPG News

 The War Wagon

-Finally we have what I think is the real stand out of the new units.
+Finally, we have what I think is the real stand out of the new units.
 The War Wagon.
 This is a pretty beastly Heavy Chariot.
 This thing gets both impact hits and stomp attacks.
-Along with its 6 crew and two horses it can put out 19 attacks a turn.
+Along with its six crew and two horses, it can put out 19 attacks per turn.
 That’s a decent showing.
-The crew get an eclectic mix of weapons, giving them a few ranged shots and a few decent combat attacks.
-While most of it’s stuff isn’t great, up to seven ranged attacks and 19 combat attacks is a lot.
-It’s also got a 3+ save so it’s not easy to kill.
+The crew gets an eclectic mix of weapons, giving them a few ranged shots and a few decent combat attacks.
+While most of its stuff isn’t great, up to seven ranged attacks and 19 combat attacks is a lot.
+It also has a 3+ save, so it’s not easy to kill.

 Named Characters

 The book has two new named heroes.
 The first, Harald Gemunsen is trash.
 He is a Grand Master, of the Knights Panther in particular, with a pretty subpar load out.
-He does get a magic weapon with Killing Blow, which isn’t horribly, but there are better options you can take (it can re-roll wounds vs Beastmen, but that is far too situational).
+He does get a magic weapon with Killing Blow, which isn’t horrible, but there are better options you can take (it can re-roll wounds vs Beastmen, but that is far too situational).
 His one real special rule is that he can fight two challenges in a turn if he kills his first enemy.
-Yeah, sometimes this could be badass, but its very situational.
-Also unless he gets off a KB, he’s not that great at killing characters, and he himself is only 3 wounds with a 3+ save and no ward.
+Yeah, sometimes this could be badass, but it’s very situational.
+Also, unless he gets off a KB, he’s not that great at killing characters, and he himself is only three wounds with a 3+ save and no ward.
 Most real combat lords will eat him up.
 Just not worth it.

 Advertisement